Kevin-Arias/Language-CheatSheet/README.md

     - It saves space but determing whether two vertices are connected or not can take longer in comparison.

 ### Python Graph Implementation
+For python, I believe the best implementation is to use a dictionary and have the key be all of the vertices and the values for each key can be the vertices that key connects to.
 ```python
 ```